rthomasv3/Scum-Bag/README.md

 * Restore to any backup point
 * Only makes a backup if the file(s) actually changed
 * Reads steam libraries to find installed games
-* Takes a screenshot of the game window when the save file changes (Windows only)
+* Takes a screenshot of the game window when the save file changes
+    * Requires `flameshot` on Linux and screenshots are only full screen
-    * Supports windowed and fullscreen apps
+    * Supports both windowed and fullscreen apps on Windows

 ## Requirements